Blixxky/MFB-Realive/README.md

 * Supports Up to "March of the Lich King" expansion and Returns to Naxxramas mini-set release.
 * Completes a lot of campfire tasks and some bounties.
 * Transitions to Travel point selection.
-* Transitions to Level/Bounty selection.
+* Transitions to Level\Bounty selection.
 * Smooth transitions between encounters.
 * Prioritizes the spirit healer.
 * Prioritizes the mysterious node.